 |Year||Vehicle registration revenue ($million)|

-While much is made of the money State Governments collect from registration fees, the total is barely half what the Federal Government gives back through vehicle-related tax concessions!
+While much is made of the money State Governments collect from registration fees – and there has certainly been a substantial increase in nominal-dollar terms in the past decade – the total is still less than what the Federal Government effectively gives back through vehicle-related tax concessions.

-The Australian Prudential Regulatory Authority (APRA) compiles annual statistics on the Australian insurance industry, including the total annual premiums paid for various classes of insurance.
-From these statistics it is possible to determine the total insurance premiums received from motorists, both for compulsory third party (CTP) insurance (paid to both public-sector organisations like the TAC and to private-sector companies) and for other kinds of car insurance (almost all to private-sector insurance companies).
+Until 2009 the Australian Prudential Regulatory Authority (APRA) published annual statistics on the Australian insurance industry, which included the total annual premiums paid for various classes of insurance.
+From these statistics it was possible to determine the total insurance premiums received from motorists, both for compulsory third party (CTP) insurance (paid to both public-sector organisations like the TAC and to private-sector companies) and for other kinds of car insurance (almost all to private-sector insurance companies).

 |Motor vehicle insurance premiums ($million)|

-The $12.1 billion total for 2008-09 has been used in our accounting.
+The estimated total of $15.6 billion for 2015-16, adjusted from $12.1 billion in 2008-09, has been used in our accounting.
 Note again that this figure is for all car insurance, not just that which covers damage due to crashes.
 And while premiums do show a growing trend, the amount is still a good deal less than the estimated financial cost of road trauma and damage.

 |Year||Toll revenue ($million)|

 Aside from registration fees, State governments also collect revenue from motorists in the form of stamp duty on registration transfers, driver licence fees, and sundry road transport and maintenance taxes.
-These various fees totalled $2,331 million in 2008-09.
-There is no evident upward or downward trend in this annual amount.
+These various fees totalled $3,205 million in 2015-16, with stamp duty accounting for the largest share.

-To this figure must be added the small amount collected by the Federal Government under the Federal Interstate Registration Scheme.
-This amount was $55 million in 2008-09.
+To this figure must be added the small amounts collected by the Federal Government under the Federal Interstate Registration Scheme, and the residual import tariffs on motor vehicles.
+These totalled $682.8 million in 2015-16.

 Until 2000, State Governments collected around $1.5 billion a year in franchise fees from fuel retailers.
 This fee was abolished with the introduction of the GST, so any reference to it in road lobby literature may safely be ignored.